 Start the engine and keep running at minimum.

-With the tester in the voltmeter function, measure the voltage at the battery terminals.
-If the amount tends to fall, even slowly, it means that the regulator is not charging sufficiently and must be replaced.
+With the voltmeter tester, measure the voltage at the battery terminals.
+If the value does not rise but tends to fall, even slowly, it means that the regulator is not charging sufficiently and must be replaced.